Container runner installation (Kubernetes)

 The resource class token is returned after the runner resource class is successfully created.

-The token cannot be retrieved again, so be sure to store it safely.
+The token is only displayed once, so be sure to store it safely.

 2. Container runner installation